Summer camps for 2025 are now available, on sale through June 1st. Reserve your seat soon!

 Judging

-This year, there is a change in the elementary Scratch judging process.
+The elementary Scratch judging process changed in 2024.
 Due to the increasing number of elementary competitors, schools/coaches will determine their top three student teams.
 These three teams will submit their projects to the final competition when submissions open.
 More information below.

 This year’s project prompt is the following: